reidrac/spacebeans/README.md

  - Configurable SSL engine (e.g. TLSv1.2 and/or TLSv1.3), with configurable ciphers

 Check [CHANGES](CHANGES.md) to see what's new in the latest release.

+If you have a Gemini browser, you can also visit: [gemini://capsule.usebox.net/spacebeans/](gemini://capsule.usebox.net/spacebeans/)

 ## How to run it